-Domus Academy is a living and pulsating laboratory.
-It is an incubator of talents and a springboard for interdisciplinary adventures.
-And more than anything else, a boost for creative and satisfying careers.
+Domus Academy is a living laboratory.
+An incubator of talents and a springboard for interdisciplinary adventures.
+A place where stellar careers are launched.

 Alessandro Mendini, Andrea Branzi, Alessandro Guerriero, Valerio Castelli and Maria Grazia Mazzocchi are Domus Academy founders

-In December 2009 Domus Academy joined Laureate International Universities, an international network which includes more than 80 accredited campus-based and online universities in 29 countries throughout North America, Latin America, Europe, Northern Africa, Asia and the Middle East.
+In 2009, Domus Academy joined Laureate International Universities, an international network that includes more than 80 accredited campus-based and online universities in 29 countries throughout North America, Latin America, Europe, Northern Africa, Asia, and the Middle East.

 Domus Academy Creative Director

 Gianluigi Ricuperati.
-Class of ‘76.
-Born in Turin.
-Curator and writer, author of 5 books, contributor to Il Sole 24 Ore and La Repubblica.
+Born in Torino in 1976.
+Curator of exhibitions and books; author of six novels; essayist on art, design, and other topics for the journals Il Sole 24 Ore and La Repubblica.

-With his arrival, the school has strengthened its position of excellence in the field of design and fashion, forming new relationships and beginning closer collaborations with mentors and professionals: this in particular has functioned to ensure the best possible education to the students.
+Under his guidance, the school has strengthened its position of excellence in the field of design and fashion, forming new relationships and closer collaborations with mentors and industry professionals.

-Ricuperati competitively combines invention and creation, and management and representation in his role as director: departing from an effective strategy, which presents the school as a breeding ground for knowledge, a Wunderkammer of culture, a stage of evolution for the life, career and passions of students.
+As Creative Director, Ricuperati combines invention and creation, management and representation.
+It’s an effective strategy that presents the school as a breeding ground for knowledge; a Wunderkammer of culture; a stage of evolution for the lives, careers, and passions of students.

 Head of Institute